 In addition to the above derivative triggers, Citi believes that a potential downgrade of Citibank's senior debt/long-term rating across any of the three major rating agencies could also have an adverse impact on the commercial paper/short-term rating of Citibank.
 Citibank has provided liquidity commitments to consolidated asset-backed commercial paper conduits, primarily in the form of asset purchase agreements.
-As of December 31, 2023, Citibank had liquidity commitments of approximately \$11.0 billion to consolidated asset-backed commercial paper 31, 2022 (see Note 23).
+As of December 31, 2023, Citibank had liquidity commitments of approximately \$11.0 billion to consolidated asset-backed commercial paper conduits, unchanged from December 31, 2022 (see Note 23).

 In addition to the above-referenced liquidity resources of certain Citibank entities, Citibank could reduce the funding and liquidity risk, if any, of the potential downgrades described above through mitigating actions, including repricing or reducing certain commitments to commercial paper conduits.
 In the event of the potential downgrades described above, Citi believes that certain corporate customers could re-evaluate their deposit relationships with Citibank.
-This re-evaluation could result in clients adjusting their discretionary deposit levels or changing their deposit levels at Citibank.
+This re-evaluation could result in clients adjusting their discretionary deposit levels or changing their depository institution, which could potentially reduce certain deposit levels at Citibank.
 However, Citi could choose to adjust pricing, offer alternative deposit products to its existing customers or seek to attract deposits from new customers, in addition to the mitigating actions referenced above.